DumplingsDevs/Pipelines/README.md

 ### 1.1 Input

+The "Input" acts as the initial parameter for Handler and Dispatcher methods, guiding the search for the relevant Handler.

 ```cs
 public interface IInput<TResult>{ }
 ```

 ### 1.2 Handler
+Handlers house the application logic and can generate both synchronous and asynchronous results.

 ```cs
 public interface IHandler<in TCommand, TResult> where TCommand : IInput<TResult>